 What is "demonstrated need" and how is it determined?

 "Demonstrated need" is defined as the difference between the amount a family can be expected to contribute to the cost of the student's education and the amount of annual tuition at Hanahau‘oli.
-To consider individual students for financial aid fairly, the School assesses each family's financial situation with the help of the School and Student Service for Financial Aid (SSS), an outside agency used by independent schools nationwide.
+To consider individual students for financial aid fairly, the School assesses each family's financial situation with the help of the School and Student Service (SSS), an outside agency used by independent schools nationwide.
 Every family applying for aid completes a Parents' Financial Statement (PFS) and sends it to SSS for processing, along with supporting documents.
 A calculation of financial need is then sent to Hanahau‘oli.